darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## processing modules

-Shortcut actions for the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
+Shortcut actions in this category apply to [processing modules](../module-reference/processing-modules/_index.md) in the darkroom view.
 A section is provided for each processing module.

-In addition, a separate "blending" section allows you to control the [masking and blending](../darkroom/masking-and-blending/_index.md) options for the last module that you interacted with.
+In addition, a separate "blending" section allows you to control the [masking and blending](../darkroom/masking-and-blending/_index.md) options for the currently active module.

 ### common shortcuts

-Every processing module provides the following shortcut actions by default
+Every processing module provides the following shortcut actions by default:

 enable module
-: Enable or disable the module, regardless of whether it is currently visible
+: Enable or disable the module, regardless of whether it is currently visible.

 show module
 : Expand or collapse the module.
-If the module is not currently displayed on the screen, darktable will switch to an appropriate module group (if applicable) before displaying it
+If the module is not currently displayed on the screen, darktable will switch to an appropriate module group before displaying it.

 focus module
 : Cause the module to receive or lose focus.
+This can activate on-screen guides or controls for that module (for example you can focus the crop module to show the crop guides and unfocus it to commit settings).

 reset module parameters
-: Reset the module to its default state
+: Reset the module to its default state.

 show preset menu
-: Show the presets menu for the module
+: Show the presets menu for the module.

 presets
-: An expandable category which lists all currently-defined presets for the module as possible actions.
-It will not be shown if there are no presets.
+: An expandable category that lists all currently-defined presets for the module as possible actions.
+This option will not be shown if there are no presets for a given module.

 For comboboxes and sliders, some standard shortcut actions are provided, as described in the following sections.

-In addition, other module-specific controls will be provided with their own shortcut actions.
+In addition, other module-specific controls may be provided with their own shortcut actions.

 ### sliders

 All sliders in processing modules can be adjusted via keyboard shortcuts, regardless of whether the module is currently shown or enabled.
 The following shortcut actions are provided as standard for each slider:

 increase/decrease
-: Separate shortcuts which allow you to increase or decrease the slider's value by a single step.
+: Separate shortcuts that allow you to increase or decrease the slider's value by a single step.

 dynamic
 : A single shortcut that can be used in combination with the mouse scroll wheel to increase and decrease slider values.